paulonteri/play-game-with-computer-vision/README.md

 We need to close it before attempting to collect valuables again.
 We use the same logic used in finding and clicking on valuables.

 To achieve this, I needed the template images for the popups' close buttons so that they can be clicked.
-I took screenshots by hand then cropped off the various close buttons:
+I took screenshots by hand and then cropped off the various close buttons:

 <img width="32" alt="close" src="https://user-images.githubusercontent.com/45426293/204755164-9321de98-465a-455e-8d85-e656b1c7f16b.png">
 <img width="189" alt="continue_level" src="https://user-images.githubusercontent.com/45426293/204755189-b70fef92-4eea-444c-83be-00a7fbf49c36.png">